jimmyleongth/DP-203-Data-Engineer/Instructions/Labs/LAB_00_lab_setup_instructions.md

 3. In Windows PowerShell, run the following command set the execution policy so you can run a local PowerShell script file:

+    > **Note**: You may need to run Windows PowerShell in Administrator.
+To complete this, right click on Windows PowerShell and select "Run as Administrator".

     ```
     Set-ExecutionPolicy Unrestricted
     ```